Vegan Pozole (with Jackfruit or TVP)

 1 medium white onion, chopped

-2 dried guajillo or ancho chilies (seeded and soaked in hot water)
+2 ancho chilies (seeded and soaked in hot water)

 6 cups vegetable broth